pact-im/api-doc/_includes/jobs.md

 Parameter | Description
 --------- | -----------
-COMPANY_ID | The ID of the company
+COMPANY_ID | ID of the company
-CHANNEL_ID | The ID of the channel
+CHANNEL_ID | ID of the channel
-ID | The ID of the job
+ID | ID of the job

 Message may be `DELIVERED` of `NOT DELIVERED`.

 Message will be `NOT DELIVERED` if case when:

- - Integration doesn't works
+ - Integration doesn't work
- - Contact not present
+ - Contact is not present
  - Message was rejected by external system